Seven of Pentacles

 Although you may be constantly looking to the future, it is sometimes wise to also look at your current-self compared to the earlier you and see how far your journey so far has taken you.

-You may be feeling frustration, slow changes, impatience, or simply that aspects of your life feel like a bad-fit, and the core reason may be that the path you have chosen is not the one either you nor the universe wants you to take.
+You may be feeling frustration, slow changes, impatience, or simply that aspects of your life feel like a bad-fit.
+The core reason may be that the path you have chosen is not the one either you or the universe wants you to take.

 It is important to know that your time now is not wasted – it is part of shaping the new you that will emerge later.